Loggy-dot/Student-Management-system/README.md

 **Built with ❤️ for educational institutions worldwide**

-*This system is designed to scale from small schools to large universities, providing enterprise-grade functionality with an intuitive user experience.*
+*This system is designed to scale from small schools to large universities, providing enterprise-grade functionality with an intuitive user experience.*#   s t u d e n t s - m a n a g e m e n t  
+ 